radinhamidi/radinhamidi.github.io/_news/announcement_inf1343_f25.md

 related_posts: false
 ---

-Excited to share that I’ll be teaching INF1343 – Introduction to Information Systems this Fall 2025 at the Faculty of Information, University of Toronto (iSchool).
+Excited to share that I’ll be teaching INF1343 – Data Modeling and Database Design in Fall 2025 at the Faculty of Information, University of Toronto (iSchool).